 It is definitely one of the safest ways to handle such scenarios because machines don’t feel anything.
 They will only analyze the words used in the query, matching them against the pre-fed information, and give out relevant answers.

-Using A I artificial intelligence and other technologies can help make machines that can make data-driven decisions much faster than humans.
+Using artificial intelligence and other technologies can help make machines that can make data-driven decisions much faster than humans.

 Why trust a machine’s decisions?